Complexity and Near Extremal Charged Black Branes

 In this paper we have studied complexity for near horizon limit of near extremal charged black brane solutions.
 The aim was to compute the corresponding complexity from two different approaches.
 In the first approach we have taken the limit from the complexity of a charged black brane while in the second approach we have computed complexity for a near horizon solution.

-We have observed that both approaches give the same results if one assumes that the UV cutoff enforces us to have a cutoff behind the horizon whose value is also fixed by the UV cutoff.
-Moreover it is crucial to add the contribution of a certain counterterm evaluated on the cutoff surface behind the horizon.
+We have observed that in order to get the same result from both approaches one has to consider a cutoff behind the horizon whose value is given by the UV cutoff.
+Moreover it is crucial to add the contribution of the counter term required to have finite free energy evaluated on the cutoff surface behind the horizon.